foex-open-source/apex-builder-extension-by-fos/README.md

 - Save changes without a page submit
 - Create new JavaScript, CSS, Less, JSON and HTML files right in the builder
 - Minify JavaScript and CSS files, and compile Less files
+- Hot Reloading the Runtime Tab when included JS or CSS files are updated

+- Syntax highlighting on the Embedded Code page (APEX 20.2)

 ## Build